Natashkinsasha/jwt-redis/README.md

 This makes it possible to make a token not valid until it expires.
 Jwt-redis supports both [node_redis] (https://www.npmjs.com/package/redis) and [ioredis] (https://www.npmjs.com/package/ioredis) clients.

+# Support

+This library is quite fresh, and maybe has bugs.
+Write me an **email** to *natashkinsash@gmail.com* and I will fix the bug in a few working days.

 # Quick start

 ```javascript